 At a Glance:

-Across the globe as of March 26, WHO reported:
+Across the globe as of April 3, Johns Hopkins University reported:

 For the latest economic impact of the coronavirus pandemic, look to the expertise of the Food Institute.
 Monthly analysis of CPI, PPI, retail, and foodservice data is available to Food Institute members in our Economic Benchmarking portal.
 Learn more.

 Food Institute reps are available to answer your questions

 For close to 90 years, The Food Institute has been the best "single source" for food industry executives, delivering actionable information daily via email updates, weekly through The Food Institute Report and via a comprehensive web research library.
 Our information gathering method is not just a "keyword search."